vhhgh444/rock-paper-scissor-game/README.md

 # rock-paper-scissor-game
-A simple Rock, Paper, Scissors game built using Java.
-This project demonstrates core programming concepts like user input handling, conditional logic, and random number generation.
-Ideal for beginners exploring Java basics, OOP principles, and game development fundamentals.
+A simple implementation of the classic Rock-Paper-Scissors game built with Java.
+The project demonstrates basic programming concepts such as user input handling, conditional logic, and randomization.

+✨ Features

+Play against the computer with random choices

+Clear game rules and outcome display (win/lose/draw)

+Beginner-friendly code with comments for easy understanding

+Can be extended to include GUI or multiplayer support